This post comes courtesy of Jennifer Shea, owner of Trophy Cupcakes.

 Happy decorating and happy holidays from all of us at Trophy Cupcakes!

 About the author: Jennifer has been baking and party-making since she leveraged Grandma’s pumpkin roll recipe into 4-H blue ribbons as a little girl.
 As an adult, she became a confection creator extraordinaire to her friends, baking up desserts for countless baby showers, birthday parties, and weddings.
 Jennifer combined her personal and professional baking experience with a nutrition degree from Bastyr University, where she did not become a sworn enemy of sugar, but rather learned the importance of quality ingredients—a trademark that infuses her baking today.
 In 2007, Jennifer and her husband Michael Williamson flipped on the vintage schoolhouse lights at the first Trophy in Wallingford Center, and Seattleites seeking a premier dessert destination lined up.
 Customers and press praised Jennifer’s cupcakes, and Martha Stewart lauded them as “utterly delicious.”
-Two additional locations (University Village and The Bravern in Bellevue), and a baby boy (Fleetwood) later, Jennifer runs around a lot these days, but can most often be found dreaming of and testing whimsical flavors like Pink Champagne and Piña Colada to add to her always creative and dependably delectable desserts.
+Two additional locations (University Village and The Bravern in Bellevue), and a young son (Fleetwood) later, Jennifer runs around a lot these days, but can most often be found dreaming of and testing whimsical flavors like Pink Champagne and Piña Colada to add to her always creative and dependably delectable desserts.